Optic Nerve Atrophy Guide

-- Restorative therapy is an interdisciplinary approach that combines the sciences of ophthalmology and neurology.
-In this therapy, positive results are achieved by applying weak electrical current pulses that stimulate partially damaged retinal nerve cells and improve the conduction of signals to the brain.
-Electrical stimulation enhances the optic nerve activity, increases the visual system activity and leads to functional recovery.
-The uniqueness of restorative therapy is that it is a non-surgical method carried out by non-invasive electrical stimulation of various retinal cells (cones, rods, ganglion cells) and optic nerve fibres.
-The therapy does not replace damaged cells.
-Instead, it increases the functionality of the remaining ones.
+- Restorative therapy is a multidisciplinary method that uses both ophthalmology and neurology.
+In this therapy, weak electrical current pulses stimulate damaged retinal nerve cells and improve how signals get to the brain.
+It leads to good results.
+Electrical stimulation enhances the optic nerve's activity, leading to more action in the visual system and functional recovery.
+Restorative therapy is different from other treatments because it does not involve surgery.
+Instead, it uses non-invasive electrical stimulation of cones, rods, ganglion cells, and optic nerve fibers.
+The therapy doesn't replace cells that have been hurt.
+Instead, it makes the ones that are left work better.

-- Improvement of vision by 15-30% depending on the severity of the disease;
+- An improvement in eyesight of between 15 and 30 percent, depending on the severity of the condition;

 Statistics and prognosis

 For many years, children with optic nerve atrophy have been followed up at the Department of Pediatric Ophthalmology at the University Hospital Homburg/Saarland.
-Almost half of these children were born prematurely (46.7%).
-69.5% of all patients with optic atrophy had some systemic disease.
-In 10.4%, doctors detected more than two accompanying diagnoses.
-55.3% of all patients with optic nerve atrophy were disabled, and 31.9% had multiple disabilities.
+Almost half of these children (46.7%) were born too early.

 - American Association for Pediatric Ophthalmology & Strabismus: Optic Nerve Atrophy